-This report outlines the Lawn Tennis Association (LTA) programme of investment into public tennis courts in parks.
-It further makes recommendations to Cabinet to enter into an agreement with the LTA who would then fund renovation works to the value of £114,043, across three of the Council's tennis court sites.
+At its meeting on 17th October 2023, the Cabinet considered a report which set out the Lawn Tennis Association's (LTA) programme of investment into public tennis courts in parks and gave approval to enter into an agreement with the LTA who would then fund renovation works to the value of £114,043, across three of the Council's tennis court sites (Report No. OS2314).

-Cabinet is recommended to:
+The Cabinet agreed to:

-- Approve the LTA investment to renovate tennis courts at Manor Park, Cove Green Recreation Ground & Rectory Road Recreation Ground in accordance with their investment into public tennis courts in parks scheme. - Delegate authority to the Executive Head of Operations in consultation with the Corporate Legal Manager and the Executive Head of Finance to enter into the necessary funding agreement with the LTA to facilitate the grant award. - Appoint an operator to run the bookings system, administration of the parks tennis courts & an outreach programme at no cost to the Council. - Introduce a charging structure for use of the parks tennis courts as detailed in Appendix A - Approve the use of Section 106 funding to replace the fencing across all 3 sites, as detailed in the report below. - Recommend to Council the addition of £216,500 into the Capital Programme for 2023/24 funded from a combination of LTA grant and Section 106 Contributions as identified in paragraph 4.7.
+- Approve the LTA investment to renovate tennis courts at Manor Park, Cove Green Recreation Ground & Rectory Road Recreation Ground in accordance with their investment into public tennis courts in parks scheme. - Delegate authority to the Executive Head of Operations in consultation with the Corporate Legal Manager and the Executive Head of Finance to enter into the necessary funding agreement with the LTA to facilitate the grant award. - Appoint an operator to run the bookings system, administration of the parks' tennis courts and an outreach programme at no cost to the Council. - Delegate authority to the Executive Head of Operations in consultation with the Operational Services Portfolio Holder to research and implement an appropriate charging structure for the use of the parks' tennis courts, considering the comments made during the meeting in relation to the level of charges. - Approve the use of Section 106 funding to replace the fencing across all 3 sites, as detailed in the report below.